Use

 All the remaining code in the enclosing {} block becomes the body of the callback function.

-This is a very capable and useful feature, but excessive application of use may result in code that is unclear otherwise, especially to beginners.
-Often using the regular function call syntax will result in more approachable code!
+This is a very capable and useful feature, but excessive application of use may result in unclear code, especially to beginners.
+Usually the regular function call syntax results in more approachable code!